RainerRoss/WEBSRVUTL/README.md

 # WEBSRVUTL
-Webservice Utilities running on IBM i for providing Webservices and running Webapplications based on AJAX-Requests
+Webservice Utilities running on IBM i for providing Web Services and running Webapplications based on AJAX-Requests

 ## Description

-The Library WEBSRVUTL with the Service Program WERSRVUTL gives RPG-Programmers a fast and easy way to provide webservices powered by IBM i
+The Library WEBSRVUTL with the Service Program WERSRVUTL gives RPG-Programmers a fast and easy way to provide Web Services powered by IBM i.

+Rainer Ross is the developer of the Hotel Search Engine www.myhofi.com

 ## ReadyToClickExamples